yarixer/YanixPanel/README.md

 ![Yanix Panel](./.github/header.png)
 ## What is this?

 **Yanix Panel** is a lightweight web control panel for Docker containers, built on top of the **Docker API**.

 It lets you manage containers on the local host or on remote servers, and includes a web-based console, a file manager with archive extraction, and two APIs for automation and integration.
 Command execution follows the `docker exec` model, but interactive TTY sessions are not supported.
-Because of this, Yanix Panel is especially well-suited for game servers, where management is typically done via one-off commands (for example RCON) rather than interactive shell sessions.
+Yanix Panel is especially well-suited for game servers, where management is typically done via one-off commands (for example RCON).

 **Supported:**